 The beaches of Olbia and surroundings are a natural paradise, perfect for those who love the sea and crystalline water.

-You will be spoilt for choice: from the beaches in the south of Olbia and the Tavolara island to the famous Costa Smeralda and the wonderful Golfo Aranci.
+You will be spoilt for choice: from the beaches in the south of Olbia and the Tavolara island to the wonderful Golfo Aranci.
 All these places can be easily reached from the town.

 If you are looking for a unique experience and want to visit some coves with beautiful waters, we recommend these excursions: